Massless spinning fields on the Light-Front: quartic vertices and amplitudes: Four-point higher-spin amplitudes

+\item The expression above can be constructed for arbitrary choices of the external helicities.
+We now impose the stronger requirement that the amplitude is generated by the exchange of two cubic vertices, as depicted in Figure \ref{figure_generic}.
+This requirement enforces the factorisation properties of the amplitude and, consequently, provides the constraints necessary to ensure locality.

-\item For the construction to be consistent, the number of derivatives carried by the quartic vertex $D\equiv n+m-2=\lambda_{12}-\lambda_{34}+2\omega-2$\footnote{Here, $\omega$ denotes the helicity of the exchanged field; when only a quartic vertex is present, $\omega$ is just a way to assign a number of derivatives to the specific quartic vertex.}, must exceed the minimal number required by the little-group scaling $d\equiv x_1+x_2+x_3+x_4$, taking into account possible poles, then $D-d+2k\geq 0$.
-The integer $k$ takes the values $k=0$ for a pure quartic vertex, $k=1$ in the single channel case, $k=2$ in the YM-like case, and $k=3$ in the GR-like case.
-When applied to any admissible representation of a generic amplitude, this necessary condition reproduces precisely the same algebraic constraints discussed in \eqref{kinda_trinagular} and \eqref{surpass_trinagular}. \end{enumerate} Applying the first and second rules gives the following form of the amplitude
+The form of the amplitude in \eqref{amplitude_base} requires a minimum of $D$ derivatives carried by the quartic vertex.
+Therefore\footnote{Here, $D$ can equivalently be understood as the momentum degree (mass dimension) of the four-point exchange amplitude generated by two cubic vertices $A_4^{\rm exch}\sim V_3^{(n)}\frac{1}{p^2}V_3^{(m)} \sim p^{n+m-2}\sim [M]^{n+m-2}\,.$} $D\equiv n+m-2=\lambda_{12}-\lambda_{34}+2\omega-2$,\footnote{Here, $\omega$ denotes the helicity of the exchanged field; when only a quartic vertex is present, $\omega$ is just a way to assign a number of derivatives to the specific quartic vertex.} must exceed the minimal number required by the little-group scaling $d\equiv x_1+x_2+x_3+x_4$ in \eqref{amplitude_base}.
+Taking into account possible poles, then $D-d+2k\geq 0$.
+The integer $k$ takes the values $k=0$ for a pure quartic vertex, $k=1$ in the single-channel case ($\mA_4\sim 1/s$), $k=2$ in the YM-like case ($\mA_4\sim 1/st$), and $k=3$ in the GR-like case ($\mA_4\sim 1/stu$).
+By applying the constraint $D-d+2k\geq 0$ to any possible $d$ coming from all local four-point amplitude expressions such as in \eqref{amplitude_base}, we reproduce the same algebraic constraints discussed in \eqref{kinda_trinagular} and \eqref{surpass_trinagular}. \end{enumerate} Before studying the constraints imposed on four-point amplitudes, let us justify the statement made above and prove that the following procedure is equivalent to standard factorisation.
+The advantage of this approach is that it can be applied systematically, given any four external helicities, and it does not require checking factorisation channel by channel.

+\paragraph{``\textit{Fast factorisation}''.} We now explain why the above procedure (which we shall refer to as \emph{fast factorisation}) is equivalent to the usual factorisation.
+The first step is to show that the general form \eqref{amplitude_base} of a four-point amplitude is unique, up to permutations of the external legs $1,2,3,4$ and the exchange of square ($[\;]$) and angle ($\langle\;\rangle$) spinor brackets.
+This follows from an explicit construction.

+Since the amplitude is gauge invariant, it can only depend on the external spinors through Lorentz-invariant spinor contractions.
+Without loss of generality, we first fix the little-group weight of particle $2_{\lambda_2}$ by starting with either $\mA_4\sim [12]^{2\lambda_2}$ or $\mA_4\sim \langle 12\rangle^{-2\lambda_2}$.
+After this choice, the remaining little-group weights must be fixed using spinor contractions involving the other external legs.
+There are only three independent spinor brackets left, namely $(13)$, $(14)$, and $(34)$, where $(ij)$ denotes either a square bracket $[ij]$ or an angle bracket $\langle ij\rangle$.
+The most general ansatz therefore takes the form

+Since the Mandelstam variables carry zero little-group weight, they can appear with arbitrary powers, $p(s,t)$, without affecting the little-group scaling.
+All other possible ansätze are then found by arbitrary permutations of the external legs.
+For example, replacing $(13)$ by $(24)$ is equivalent to the permutation $(1,2)\leftrightarrow(4,3)$.